-If you’ve never made a risotto before then don’t shy away now.
-This might be one of the easiest risottos you can make.
+If you've never made a risotto before then don't shy away now.
+This might be one of the easiest risotto you can make.
 The trick to a good risotto is to first sautee the rice before adding any broth until it becomes translucent around the edges of each grain of rice.
-This is the first vital step of getting a nice creamy risotto.
+This is the first vital step in getting a nice creamy risotto.

-Then add your broth 3/4 of a cup at a time, allowing the rice to absorb it before adding more.
+Then add your broth ¾ of a cup at a time, allowing the rice to absorb it before adding more.
 A general misconception about risotto is that you have to stir it non-stop.
-This isn’t true.
-You want to stir it occasionally, if you want your rice to be creamy.
-Near the end you’ll add the cooked asparagus, parsley, lemon zest, and last cup of broth.
+This isn't true.
+You want to stir it occasionally if you want your rice to be creamy.
+Near the end, you'll add the cooked asparagus, parsley, lemon zest, and the last cup of broth.